cilium/cilium/Documentation/security/policy/language.rst

    Allowing users to define custom entities is on the roadmap but has not been implemented yet (see :gh-issue:`3553`).

-.. note:: The ``kube-apiserver`` entity is unavailable in some Kubernetes distributions, such as Azure AKS and GCP GKE for ingress traffic.
-You could still use ``cluster`` which is broader.
+.. note:: The ``kube-apiserver`` entity may not work for *ingress traffic* in some Kubernetes distributions, such as Azure AKS and GCP GKE.
+This is due to the fact that ingress control-plane traffic is being tunneled through worker nodes, which does not preserve the original source IP.
+You may be able to use a broader ``fromEntities: cluster`` rule instead.
+Restricting *egress traffic* via ``toEntities: kube-apiserver`` however is expected to work on these Kubernetes distributions.

 Access to/from local host
 ~~~~~~~~~~~~~~~~~~~~~~~~~